The limits are off for ductless heating and cooling systems, as double-digit growth in installations for six years running demonstrates.

 Total BTU requirements: 54,000 BTU to 60,000 BTU, depending on how the system is configured.
 Maximum outdoor unit capacity for most brands is 60,000.

 Larger homes would require a second outdoor unit.
-For example, a 3,600 square foot home would need approximately 30,000 additional BTUs of capacity for a total of 90K.
+For example, a 3,600 square foot home would need approximately 30,000 additional BTUs of capacity for a total of 90,000 BTUs.

-The home could be served by 1-60,000 BTU and 1-30,000 BTU outdoor units or 2-48,000 BTU units.
+The home could be served by one 60,000 BTU and one 30,000 BTU outdoor units or two 48,000 BTU units.
 Each outdoor unit would connect to the indoor units in rooms closest to its installation point.

 Who Should Consider a Ductless Mini Split HVAC System?